JVK2000/TSBK07-helicopter-simulator/lab1/question-lab1.md

 **Did you need to do anything different when uploading the color data?**
 I first needed to load the data to the vertex shader to be able to pass it to the fragment shader.

-This is because it can only create and activate one container per model ????
+Data as color needs to be passed from te vertex to the fragment shader.
+Even if no interpellation is needed.

 **The "in" and "out" modifiers are now used for something different.
 What?**
-Pass variables from vertex to fragment shader.
+When they passing a variables from vertex to the fragment shader its interpellate the value.

 #### Part 5